pramitsahoo/My-Understanding-of-Reinforcement-Learning/README.md

 # My-Understanding-of-Reinforcement-Learning
-This Repositories contains all the materials (including codes) I used to learn Reinforcement Learning
+This Repository contains all the materials (including codes) I used to learn Reinforcement Learning